CNX Straddle Strategy

 - What is a straddle on CNX?

 - A straddle on CNX is the straddle strategy applied to CNX (stock).
 The strategy is structurally neutral / high-volatility (long premium): A long straddle buys an ATM call and an ATM put at the same strike, profiting from a large move in either direction; max loss equals the combined debit when the underlying pins to the strike at expiration.
-With CNX stock trading near $36.23, the strikes shown on this page are snapped to the nearest listed CNX chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With CNX stock at $35.75 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed CNX chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are CNX straddle max profit and max loss calculated?